AdaptiveComputationLab/simcov/README.md

 ; Dimensions: x y z
   dim =                    100 100 100

-; Number of iterations
+; Number of timesteps
-  iterations =             1000
+  timesteps =                   14000

 ```

 Any options not specified in the config file will be set to the defaults (seen when run with `-h`).